-The autoinjectors are to be stored in a cool dark place at room temperature, which they define as 15 and 25 degrees Celsius.
-If these temperatures cannot be maintained, ASCIA recommends storing the device in an insulated wallet.
+- Adrenaline autoinjector devices be stored in a cool dark place at room temperature, which they define as 15 and 25 degrees Celsius. - If these temperatures cannot be maintained, ASCIA recommends storing the device in an insulated wallet.

 School anaphylaxis supervisors are responsible for informing school staff of the location for use in the event of an emergency.